varunpathipaka/chromehistoryanalysis/README.md

 # chromehistoryanalysis
-this python script gives a graphical representation of most frequently used website by a particular user
+this python script gives a graphical representation of most frequently used websites by a particular user